 It is important to us that both party goers and those who operate party kits are kept as safe as possible and so we have decided to provide guidance on hiring party kits during this unusual time.
 This guidance is reviewed regularly and updated inline with current government advice.

 Please note that restrictions and lockdowns differ across Australia so please see the relevant section below before proceeding with a hire.
-(Looking for UK guidelines?
-Go to UK website)
+(In the UK?
+UK Guidelines)

 All party kits are operated independently and as such it is at the discretion of the party kit owner as to whether or not they will hire out their kit.
 We fully support those who have decided to delay restarting their party kit hire.
 We have not updated our map to show who is currently hiring so please contact your local party kit for more information.
 We have provided access to relevant health and safety training for all party kit owners.